CARE: Contrastive Alignment for ADL Recognition from Event-Triggered Sensor Streams: Experiments

 In our supervised contrastive learning framework, we consider two types of positive pairs: (1) \textit{intra-view} pairs, i.e., embeddings from the same view and class (sequence–sequence or image–image); and (2) \textit{cross-view} pairs, i.e., embeddings across views but from the same class.
 The latter includes both the direct sequence–image pair of the same sample ($z_i^S, z_i^I$) and cross-sample pairs from the same class ($z_i^S, z_j^I$ with $y_j=y_i$).

-We evaluate three variants: (i) \textbf{uni-view baselines} (LSTM, BiLSTM, ResNet18), which learn within a single domain; (ii) \textbf{within-view alignment}, which applies contrastive loss only to intra-view pairs; and (iii) \textbf{cross-view alignment} (our full SICA), which leverages both intra- and cross-view pairs.
+We evaluate four variants: (i) \textbf{uni-view baselines} (LSTM, BiLSTM, ResNet18), which learn within a single domain; (ii) \textbf{within-view alignment}, which applies contrastive loss only to intra-view pairs; (iii) \textbf{cross-view alignment} (our full SICA), which leverages both intra- and cross-view pairs; and {(iv) \textbf{self-supervised alignment} can be regarded as an \textit{instance-level cross-view alignment}, which aligns the two views using an instance-level contrastive objective: only the paired embeddings of the same sample are treated as positive pairs, without using class labels to construct cross-sample positives. }